dmrodz/dmrodz/README.md

 - 👋 Hi, I’m @dmrodz
 - 👀 I’m interested in big data analytics, data science projects, and developing cool data products.
 - 📫 How to reach me: dmrodz@gmail.com
+- ✨ You can also reach me at Mastodon: @dm_rodz@fosstodon.org

 <!---
 dmrodz/dmrodz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.